 During the early stages of osteoporosis, there are no significant signs seen.
-However, once the bones become very weak the following symptoms are seen:
+However, once the bones become very weak, the following symptoms are observed:

-The bones which are living tissue keep renewing and a new bone is supposed to replace an old bone.
-In youngsters the process of renewal is faster than the process of removal therefore the bone mass is seen to increase.
-People in their 20s have the highest bone mass and as they age the bone mass is lost quickly.
+- The bones which are living tissue keep renewing and a new bone is supposed to replace an old bone.
+In youngsters, the process of renewal is faster than the means of removal; therefore, the bone mass is seen to increase.
+People in their 20s have the highest bone mass, and as they age, the bone mass is lost quickly.

-The development of osteoporosis depends partially on how much bone mass was developed during young age.
-The higher the bone mass the less likely you are to develop osteoporosis.
+- The development of osteoporosis depends partially on how much bone mass was developed at a young age.
+The higher the bone mass, the less likely you are to develop osteoporosis.

-Hip fractures can be dangerous for elderly people.
+- Hip fractures can be dangerous for older people.
 Around 20 per cent of the people who experience hip fracture die within one year.
-Only one-third of hip fracture patients are able to regain their lost function after the fracture.
+Only one-third of hip fracture patients can regain their lost function after the fracture.